Dio7brando/practice/README.md

 # practice
-just discovering something new jojos bizzare adventures.
+Just discovering something new and unique.